What is a CV?

 London College of Tourism, 2017 | Diploma, Travel and Tourism

-Many employers use Applicant Tracking Systems (ATS) to screen CVs.
+Many employers use applicant tracking systems (ATS) to screen CVs.
 To ensure your CV gets through the initial screening process, read the job posting carefully to identify keywords that describe the most important requirements and responsibilities.
 Look for the specific skills, qualifications and experience the employer is looking for to know which words to include in your CV.
 Use these keywords naturally throughout your CV, especially in sections such as your professional profile, work experience, skills and education.

 Action verbs for your CV